athomasliz/Notesaurus/docs/java/core.md

             break;
     }
     ```
-1. *switch* supports the following data type
+1. *switch* supports the following data type.
     - byte, short, int
     - char, String
     - enum values
-1. boolean, long, float, double are not supported because of their range of values.
-Either too narrow or wide.
+1. boolean, long, float, double are not supported because their range of values is either too narrow or wide.
-1. *case* must be compile time constants.
-If the case value is not evaluated until runtime, it cannot be compiled.
+1. *case* value must be compile time constants.
+If the case value cannot be evaluated until runtime, it will fail the compilation.
-1. *case* support only
+1. *case* value supports only
     - literals
     - enum constants
     - final constants